 Let’s face it — getting a passport photo isn’t the most exciting part of planning a trip.
 But it is one of those things you just gotta do.
-So if you’ve gotta do it, might as well find the cheapest, most convenient place to get it done.
-So where does a savvy traveler go?
-You might be surprised that some of your local retailers offer this service.
+So if you have to do it, you might as well find the cheapest, most convenient place to get it done.
 We researched prices and got the full scoop on where to find the best deals on passport photos.

 Whether you choose CVS, Walgreens, Rite Aid, or even AAA for your passport photos, the good news is you have quite a few options.
 Combine these retailers’ base prices with a photo coupon and you’ll make the deal even sweeter.